-In order to be eligible for the internship programme, applicants must be at least 18 years of age and have completed at least two years of full-time studies at a university or equivalent institution towards the completion of their first degree.
-Individuals may apply up to two years after the completion of their bachelor's, master's, or doctorate degree.
+In order to be eligible for the internship programme, applicants must be at least 20 years of age and have completed at least three years of full-time studies at a university or equivalent institution towards the completion of their first degree.
+Individuals may apply up to one year after the completion of a bachelor's, master's, or doctorate degree.
 Applications submitted after that time will not be considered.
 Applicants must not have previously participated in the Agency’s internship programme;

-Interns are selected from candidates whose study disciplines are relevant to the Agency's work in the following fields:
+Interns are selected from candidates whose study disciplines are relevant to the Agency's work, including the following:

 The Director General's Office for Policy, Office of Internal Oversight Services, Secretariat of the Policy Making Organs and Office of Nuclear Security cannot accept interns.